 1920s Shoes Today

 Reproduction shoes – There are just a few small companies that make reproduction historical footwear using modern sizes and materials.
-I have a list of these companies here.
-Many shoes are paintable or dyeable so get creative and give them some color (or leave them white for some fabulous wedding shoes).
+They are in the over $200 range and made in limited sizes and widths.
+Many shoes are paintable or dyeable, so get creative and give them some color.

 New 1920s style shoes – Reproduction shoes can still be out of budget for many people or too “costume” looking for everyday shoes.
 That is where buying new 1920s style shoes makes perfect sense.
-I keep an eye out for any shoe with a T-strap, or thin Mary Jane strap in black, white or tan since they go with the most outfits.
-I also look for heeled Oxfords with lace ups and sporty two tone shoes for casual wear.
-If you can’t wear a heel, there are many low heel pumps, Oxford flats and saddle shoes that would look great with your ’20s outfit.
-New shoes can range in style from almost reproduction to very modern with contemporary heels, buckles and colors.
-Whatever look you are going for, there is a shoe for you!
+I keep an eye out for any shoe with a T-strap thin Mary Jane strap in black, white or tan since they match with the most outfits.
+I also look for low heeled Oxfords with lace-ups and sporty two-tone shoes for casual wear.
+If you can’t wear a heel, there are many low heel pumps, T-strap or Mary Jane flats, Oxford flats and saddle shoes that would look great with your ’20s outfit.
+There are shoes for WIDE or narrow feet as well as all leather sole shoes for dancers.
+UK shoppers can look here and AU shoppers look here for more local shoe options.

 Recycled Shoes – For you creative types or broke students, a pair of shoes from your closet or thrift store can be a great start to a pair of 1920s style shoes.
-Take any T-strap, Mary Jane or pump and:
+Take any T-strap, Mary Jane or simple pump and:

-- Paint!
-Using shoe paints or colorful shoe polish you can transform your plain shoes into an Art Deco work of art.
+- Paint.
+Using shoe paints or colorful shoe polish, you can transform your plain shoes into an Art Deco work of art.
 Look at vintage shoe pictures for inspiration and pick colors that will be bold.
 No need to match your shoes to your dress.
 That was a trend that went out of fashion after 1922.
-Your shoes should coordinate with your accessories — hats, shawl, jewelry, etc. See this shoe painting tutorial with a link to buy shoe paints, too.
+Your shoes should coordinate with your accessories — hats, shawl, jewelry, etc.

-- Dye – If you have a pair of white satin wedding shoes chances as the fabric is dyeable.
-Use RIT fabric die to change the color then decorate as you wish.
+- Dye.
+If you have a pair of white satin wedding shoes, chances are the fabric is dyeable.
+Use RIT fabric dye to change the color, then decorate as you wish.

-Fabric coverings – I haven’t tried this, but several friends have done it with good success.
-Use a thin silk or satin fabric and glue and recover old shoes.
+- Fabric coverings.
+I haven’t tried this, but several friends have done it with good success.
+Use a thin silk or satin fabric and glue to re-cover old shoes.
 Use binding tape for the seams.
-Here is one tutorial.